princelevmyshkin/js_practice_calcalculator/README.md

 ## Practice project of a javascript calculator

 This is a very simple calculator still a work in progress.
 It has it's own webpage also.
-Its purpose is to practice javascript
+Its purpose is to practice javascript.